SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/developer-admin/dev-admin.md

 ## Overview

 Organizations that create file management applications with the help of SharePoint Embedded are referred to as Developer Ecosystem and the persona responsible for the management of the applications is called the developer administrator.
 Developer administrators can perform various administrative actions on the SharePoint Embedded applications created and on the container types, the blueprint for the containers that hold the content of instances of the application.
-They can also create and manage trial container types to get started with the SharePoint Embedded experience, attach billing profiles to their application, etc. In this article, we describe the enterprise manageability features that are supported and can be performed by the developer administrator.
+They can also create and manage trial container types to get started with the SharePoint Embedded experience, attach billing profiles to their application, etc. In this article, we describe the enterprise manageability features that are supported in the developer administrator role.

 ## Developer Admin Role